Together we nurture the genius in everyone

 All schools are obliged to provide a wealth of information on their school website and from the 1st September 2014, under Section 65 (3) (a) of the Special Educational Needs and Disabilities regulations, it is a statutory requirement for schools to publish a SEN Information Report on their website also.

 A SEN Information Report must contain all the information on how the school identifies, assesses, makes provision for and supports pupils with special education needs (SEN) as well giving details regarding the admission process for children with SEN. It must also include details and links to the Local Authority’s (LA) Local Offer.

-This SEN Information Report has been co-produced by a number of stakeholders including the teachers, parents & carers, pupils and the Governing Body of Alexandra School.
+This SEN Information Report has been co-produced by a number of stakeholders including the teachers, parents & carers, pupils and the Governing Body of Alexandra Primary School.
 It is separate to, but is written in conjunction with, the school’s SEND Policy for pupils who have special education needs and disabilities.